LLNL/RAJA/docs/sphinx/user_guide/feature/atomic.rst

 the value of 'val' will be 5.

-Note that the operators that the 'AtomicRef' class provide return the object that holds the address of the data given passes the constructor.
-If you need to keep the original value of the data before the atomic call, you need to use the atomic methods listed above.
+Note that the operations provided by the 'AtomicRef' class return the object that holds the address of the data given to the constructor.
+It will likely change with each atomic update call.
+If you need to keep the original value of the data before an atomic call, you need to use the atomic methods listed above and not the ``RAJA::atomic::AtomicRef`` interface.

 ---------------
 Atomic Policies